 Vyhnalek: Ag apps help Nebraska farmers

-Technology has ended up a necessary part of agricultural production, and cell apps are a critical factor.
-Obviously, smartphones are common for farmers and ranchers — regardless of their age — and this precious era can do an awful lot extra than taking a look at electronic mail and social media.
+Technology has become a necessary part of agricultural production, and cell apps are a critical factor.
+Smartphones are common for farmers and ranchers — regardless of age — and this precious era can do much more than look at electronic mail and social media.

 Graet New